amanverma123-prog/DSA_by-Aman/Binary Trees/README.md

 - Calculating the diameter of a binary tree using subtree heights
 - Understanding that the diameter can pass through any node, not just the root
 - Tracking the maximum diameter during a single DFS traversal
+- Calculating maximum path sum using postorder DFS
+- Ignoring negative subtree contributions using `max(0, ...)`
+- Understanding the difference between a downward path and a path passing through a node
+- Using a global/reference variable to track the maximum path sum
-- Building intuition for recursive tree-based algorithms
+- Building intuition for recursive tree-based dynamic programming

 ---